 USDA: Stop Protecting Animal Abusers and Enforce the Law!

-The U.S. Department of Agriculture (USDA)—which is responsible for enforcing the Animal Welfare Act (AWA), the only federal law that explicitly protects animals used for entertainment—has consistently failed to take appropriate enforcement action, even against the most egregious animal abusers.
-The USDA’s own recent records reveal that the agency is taking weaker, less frequent action against AWA violators.
-We need you to urge Secretary of Agriculture Tom Vilsack to ensure that the USDA starts taking meaningful enforcement action that protects animals and not their abusers!
+The U.S. Department of Agriculture (USDA)—which is responsible for enforcing the Animal Welfare Act (AWA), the only federal law that explicitly protects animals used for entertainment—has consistently renewed the licenses of even the most egregious animal abusers.
+The AWA allows an animal exhibitor or dealer to be issued a license only if the applicant can show that it operates in accordance with AWA regulations, yet the USDA has a policy of automatically renewing animal exhibitors’ licenses—even when the agency knows that the facility is not in compliance with the AWA.
+We need you to urge Secretary of Agriculture Tom Vilsack to ensure that the USDA stops licensing chronic AWA violators and starts protecting animals, not their abusers!

-According to the audit reports by the USDA’s Office of Inspector General, when the USDA fines AWA violators, the penalties are often so low that violators prefer to simply “budget” for them rather than changing their behavior—which means that animals continue to suffer as a result.
+For years, the audit reports by the USDA’s Office of Inspector General have found that when the USDA fines AWA violators, the penalties are often so low that violators prefer to simply budget for them rather than changing their behavior—which means that animals continue to suffer as a result.
+Yet the USDA continues to issue paltry penalties that have no deterrent effect on chronic animal abusers.

-Please e-mail Secretary of Agriculture Tom Vilsack at email@example.com now and tell him that that he must act to ensure that the USDA takes meaningful enforcement action that deters AWA violations, rather than coddling abusive exhibitors who consider animals’ pain and suffering a mere “cost of business.”
+Please e-mail Secretary of Agriculture Tom Vilsack at [email protected] now and tell him that that he must act to ensure that the USDA ends its policy of licensing AWA violators, which allows abusive exhibitors to keep animals in inhumane conditions.

-Be sure to forward this important information to your compassionate family and friends!
+Be sure to forward this important information to your compassionate family members and friends!

 Please feel free to use our sample letter, but remember that using your own words is always more effective.